A Model for Studying Anything On the Foundation of the Sermon on the Plain

 Without any time pressure, the group’s members are invited to consider and articulate, primarily to God and themselves, any commitments they would like to make based on their experience.
 The time frame for commitments may be lifelong, or they may be more limited.
 The process of formulating commitments is an ongoing process, and it may take time for a person to even become aware of what their authentic commitments are.

 The only objective, when articulating commitments in this way, is that they be honest.
 Also remember that commitments are just that.
 They aren’t vows or oaths or binding contracts.
+Instead, commitments are a personal articulation, however tentative of firm, of how a person would like to be in the world.

 Practice, Train and/or Study

-If the group wants, now they have a foundation to practice, train or study anything at all that they like, with the hope that it will help them grow in their ability to carry their shared commitment forward.
+If the group wants, now they have a foundation to practice, train or study anything at all that they like, with the hope that it will help them grow in their ability to carry some shared commitment forward.

 One way to arrive at a list of topics to study can be to ask the question, “What do we want to learn to do, or at least learn, together?”

-A group might not be ready to train or practice anything, but will instead need further study to remove obstructions to practical commitments.
+A group might not be ready to train or practice anything, but might instead need further study to remove obstructions to practical commitments.
 For example, a group might commit to try to understand if Jesus really intended his teaching on enemy love to be followed.